pushlink/pushlink-cordova-plugin/README.md

 ## Android 7

-Only pushlink-phonegap-6.0.2 or higer works on Android 7.
+Only `pushlink-phonegap-6.0.2` or higer works on Android 7.

-Also, you need o to add a [file provider](https://www.pushlink.com/docs.xhtml#android7) in AndroidManifest.xml.
+Also, you need to add a [file provider](https://www.pushlink.com/docs.xhtml#android7) in AndroidManifest.xml.

 ## Usage